smukkejohan/RTIMULib/README.md

 It is essential to calibrate the magnetometer or else very poor fusion results will be obtained.
 For more about this, see http://wp.me/p4qcHg-b4.
 RTIMULibDemo (GUI) and RTIMULibCal (command line) can be used to do this.
 They both support magnetometer min/max, magnetometer ellipsoid fit and accelerometer min/max calibration.

 ## Release history

+### December 3 2014 - 4.4.0

+Added RTIMULibDemoGL and reorganized the OpenGL components.

 ### December 3 2014 - 4.3.2